Before We Begin, Why is Sleep so Important?

-Find Your Center with Mindfulness Meditation
+Find Your Center With Mindfulness Meditation

-Some Technology Solutions to Help you Establish a Routine
+Some Technology Solutions to Help You Establish a Routine

 Once you have a better understanding of your sleep and how you can establish a better bedtime routine, there are a few different kinds of apps and equipment out there that can help you in keeping up with your routine:

-- White noise machine
+- White noise machine.

-- Meditation/mindfulness recordings
+- Meditation/mindfulness recordings.

-- Sleep trackers
+- Sleep trackers.

-- Habit trackers
+- Habit trackers.

 Some Points to Remember:

 - Everyone functions on different lengths of sleep.
 The general recommendation is to get 8 hours of sleep; for some people, however, 7 hours is enough, whereas others might need 9 hours.
 The important thing to remember is to keep an eye on what works best for you and adjust accordingly.
-If you find that 9 hours of sleep is too much and leaves you lethargic throughout the day, try sleeping 8 hours.
+If you find that 9 hours of sleep are too much and leave you lethargic throughout the day, try sleeping 8 hours.

 - Finding a sleep routine that works for you takes time, and not everything works for everyone; sleep routines are not a one-size-fits-all.